Gilbert Primrose (surgeon): Career

 In March 1580 Primrose was one of a number of Edinburgh surgeons who examined and treated Robert Aslowane, the victim of an assault by James Douglas of Parkhead and his accomplices.
 When the surgeons declared that Aslowane was likely to recover, the burgh council released Parkhead and his followers.

 In September 1584 he was imprisoned in Dumbarton Castle.
 He was allowed bail or caution for future loyalty at £1,000 Scots, guaranteed by the textile merchant Robert Jousie and the apothecary Alexander Barclay.

 Primrose went on to become Surgeon to King James VI.
+In 1587, Edinburgh burgh council and the Provost John Arnot challenged exemptions from taxes claimed by some royal servants including the tailors James Inglis and John Murdo, the apothecary Alexander Barclay, the surgeon Gilbert Primrose, the clockmaker Robert Purves, and the goldsmiths Thomas Foulis and John Burrell.
+Primrose and Barclay represented their case to the Privy Council.

 In June 1592 the Earl of Angus was injured falling from his horse and sent for Primrose.
 On 10 February 1594 he was appointed to attend Anne of Denmark at Stirling Castle, when she gave birth to Prince Henry, with the physicians Martin Schöner and Gilbert Moncreiff, Alexander Barclay, and the midwife.

 He was a friend of Dr Peter Lowe, the co-founder of the Faculty of Physicians and Surgeons of Glasgow, who dedicated the first edition (1597) of his surgical textbook The Whole course of Chirurgerie (which was renamed Discourse of the Whole Art of Chirurgerie for the 2nd and 3rd editions) to Gilbert Primrose.

 Pimrose was elected Deacon of the Incorporation of Surgeons and Barbers on no fewer than three occasions.
 Whilst he was Deacon in 1581 the Surgeons became first in the order of precedence of the 14 crafts of the City of Edinburgh.